Meisaka/isiCPU/README.md

 Actual Features
 ------

- - [DCPU 1.7] [1] Emulation, good accuracy and error handling
+ - [DCPU 1.7] Emulation, good accuracy and error handling.
  - Keyboard, LEM, Clock, Mackapar floppy, ROM, IMVA are emulated.
- - CPUs and hardware store components of state in isiCPU
+ - CPUs and hardware store components of state in isiCPU.
  - Fairly abstract and portable hardware and CPU interface for emulation.
  - Network access to multiple DCPU terminals (Keyboard and Display).
  - Multiple DCPUs can be run at once, and can be added at runtime.
- - Configurable TCP port
+ - Configurable TCP port.
- - DCPU disassembly and debugger
+ - DCPU disassembly and debugger.
- - Endian swap option for bin files
+ - Endian swap option for bin files.
- - bin files load to a "rom" device
+ - bin files load to a "rom" device.
+ - Data persistence via external Redis database.
  - load estimation and support for multiple CPUs (mostly works)
  - single-threaded processes, multiple processes must be run on a server to use more cores.